MHCLG call for evidence on data on land control

-The Ministry of Housing, Communities and Local Government (MHCLG) has published a call for evidence on its proposals to improve the transparency of contractual mechanisms, such as land options, used to exercise control over land.
-It seeks views on proposals to require additional data from the beneficiaries of certain types of interests in land – rights of pre-emption, options and estate contracts.
+The Ministry of Housing, Communities and Local Government (MHCLG) is calling for evidence on its proposals to improve the transparency of contractual mechanisms, such as land options, used to exercise control over land.

 The proposed increases in the transparency of contractual arrangements used to control the buying or selling of land may concern some beneficiaries of such arrangements.

 This consultation closes on 6 November 2020.